rails/rails/guides/source/action_controller_advanced_topics.md

 Log Filtering
 -------------

-Rails keeps a log file for each environment in the `log` folder.
-These are extremely useful when debugging what's actually going on in your application, but in a production application you may not want every bit of information to be stored in the log file.
+Rails keeps a log file for each environment in the `log` folder at the application's root directory.
+Log files are extremely useful when debugging your application, but in a production environment you may not want every bit of information stored in log files.
+Rails allows you to specify parameters that should not be stored.

 ### Parameters Filtering

 You can filter out sensitive request parameters from your log files by appending them to [`config.filter_parameters`][] in the application configuration.
-These parameters will be marked `[FILTERED]` in the log.

 ```ruby
 config.filter_parameters << :password
 ```

+These parameters will be marked `[FILTERED]` in the log.

-NOTE: Provided parameters will be filtered out by partial matching regular expression.
+The parameters specified in `filter_parameters` will be filtered out with partial matching regular expression.
+So for example, `:passw` will filter out `password`, `password_confirmation`, etc.

 Rails adds a list of default filters, including `:passw`, `:secret`, and `:token`, in the appropriate initializer (`initializers/filter_parameter_logging.rb`) to handle typical application parameters like `password`, `password_confirmation` and `my_token`.